tudo-seal/CLS-CAD/README.md

 ---

 An add-in that allows adding types to Joint Origins and Parts in Fusion 360, and allows requesting and assembling results by means of combinatory logic.
+This add-in requires [CLS-CPS](https://github.com/Jekannadar/CLS-CPS) to be installed and running to function.

 # Installation